elcajon-dev/repository-edge/code-server/DOCS.md

 more severe level, e.g., `debug` also shows `info` messages.
 By default, the `log_level` is set to `info`, which is the recommended setting unless you are troubleshooting.

+## Custom Init scripts

+When `init_path` configuration option is set.
+The add-on will generate the two folders `cont-init.d` and `services.d`.

+Place your custom cont-init files inside the folder `cont-init.d` and they will be processed during add-on startup phase.

+Place your custom service file called `run` inside a subfolder of `services.d` and a corresponding service will run when the add-on starts.
+For example: `services.d/my-service/run` will spin up a service called `my-service` Place your service logic in the file called `run`.

+Take a look [here][sample-folder] for some sample scripts and services.

+**Note**: _Please be aware that this is a really powerful function which can damage your whole system if handled incorrectly._

+**Note**: _Use command `cust-service` to control your custom services from code server terminal.
+Use `--help` for more information._

 ## Resetting your Code Server settings to the add-on defaults